idkWorker13/ArrayMultithreading/README.md

 # ArrayMultithreading
-A simpler Way to use Multithreading with Arrays or similar Objects
+A simple Way to use Multithreading with Arrays or similar Objects

 Usage (see HelloWorld.java)